The Performance of Compression-Based Denoisers: Preliminaries

 \subsection{Problem Setting}

 {\alphfont{\X}} {\alphfont{\Z}} {\alphfont{\Y}} {\seqfont{\Y}}

 {\thedensity_{\Z|\X}} {\thedensity_{\Z^k|\X^k}} {\thedensity_{\Z|\Y}} {\thedensity_{\Z^k|\Y^k}} {\thedist_{\Y|\Z}} {\thedist_{\Z|\Y}}

-Throughout, let $\xs = (\dots, \X_{-1}, \X_0, \X_1, \dots)$ denote a stationary ergodic process taking values in the alphabet $\xc$.
+Throughout, let $\xs = (\X_1, \X_2, \dots)$ denote a stationary ergodic process taking values in the alphabet $\xc$.
 Similarly let $\zs$ be a random process taking values in the alphabet $\zc$.
 We assume a known memoryless channel $\Pzgx$, such that $\zs$ is produced by passing $\xs$ through the channel.

-For each $n$, let $\Y^n$ be an $n$-tuple of random variables taking values in $\yc^n$.
+For each $n$, let $\Y^n$ be an $n$-tuple of random variables which may take values in $\yc^n$.
 Unless otherwise specified, $n$ will be the length of the block in consideration and $k\in \nats$ will be such that $1\leq k \leq n$.
 Note here there need not be some process $\ys$ which agrees with all $\Y^n$, even in distribution.
 Unless otherwise specified, for all $n$ we have the Markov chain